-It gives hope, it helps make sense out of a world that doesn’t make much sense a lot of the time.
+It gives hope, it helps make sense out of a world that doesn’t seem to make much sense a lot of the time.

 The human mind is conditioned to look for order, to see patterns where there are no patterns and none of us are immune to that.

 Look for examples that you attribute to the LoA and see if you can explain them in any other way.

-The idealist and hypocrite in me prefers to say this:
+But the idealist and hypocrite in me prefers to say this:

-So if believing in the LoA makes you feel good and gives you a sense of purpose and control in your life, why upset the apple cart?
+If believing in the LoA makes you feel good and gives you a sense of purpose and control in your life, why upset the apple cart?